-The Erasmus without Paper Network allows higher education institutions to connect to a central communication channel to exchange seamlessly student mobility data in a secure and streamlined manner supporting a fully digitalised mobility management, including online learning agreements and digital inter-institutional agreements.
-Higher education institutions that are looking to connect to the Erasmus without Paper Network can access information on how to connect, guidelines and tutorials by visiting the Erasmus without Paper Competence Centre: https://cc.erasmuswithoutpaper.eu
+The Erasmus Without Paper Network allows higher education institutions to connect to a central communication channel to exchange seamlessly student mobility data in a secure and streamlined manner supporting a fully digitalised mobility management, including digital learning agreements and digital inter-institutional agreements.
+Higher education institutions that are looking for information on how to connect to and use the Erasmus Without Paper Network can access information, guidelines and tutorials by visiting the Erasmus Without Papers Page on the European Student Card Initiative portal.

 Knowledge and expert networks

-It consists of a central coordinating unit located at the Executive Agency and national units based in all EU Member States and third countries associated to the Programme plus Albania, Bosnia and Herzegovina and Montenegro.
+It consists of a central coordinating unit located at the Executive Agency and national units based in all EU Member States and third countries associated to the Programme, as well as Albania, Bosnia and Herzegovina and Montenegro.

 More information is available on the website of the Executive Agency and on the website of the Eurydice network.

 Youth Wiki National Correspondents Network